 Whether you don’t need to wear dress pants every day (so maybe you only need two pairs instead of five), or you do need to wear dress pants every day and want to make the long-term investment, these are a few great choices.

-Made of lightweight wool with a touch of poly and elastane for stretch and shape retention, the Ludlow pant is a classic in the J.Crew line.
+Made of soft oxford cloth, the Ludlow pant is a classic in the J.Crew line.
 These pants are a great all-season alternative to suit pants or chinos.